 Is my employer required to pay me during my apprenticeship?
-Ohio FLSA Attorney
+Ohio FLSA Attorneys

 What are the requirements of a valid apprenticeship program?

 In Ohio, a valid apprenticeship program must be registered with the U.S. Department of Labor or with the State of Ohio.
-You should contact our office to speak with an Ohio FLSA attorney about whether your employer is running a valid apprenticeship program.
+You should contact our office to speak with Ohio FLSA attorneys about whether your employer is running a valid apprenticeship program.

 Are apprentices exempt under the FLSA?